SampleEnvironment/SECoP/protocol/specification/structure.rst

     be handled in exactly the same way.

 Feature
-    Similar to an interface class, a feature specifies a grouping of elements, however it is not bound to a specific hierarchy and can be added to any module regardless of interface class.
+    Similar to an interface class, a feature specifies a elements and functionality that are supported by a module, however it is not bound to a specific hierarchy and can be added to any module regardless of interface class.

 .. index:: parameter
 .. index:: command